Seven questions for the Seahawks to answer in their final preseason game against the Raiders

 Hunt is the backup center to Justin Britt and has seemed to have a good shot to make the roster, especially with the other backup center — Ethan Pocic — suddenly in line to start the regular season at left guard with Mike Iupati still sidelined.

-With Hunt out, Carroll said Marcus Martin — listed as a backup tackle — will play center against the Raiders.
-It’s not a new job for Martin — he started 21 games at center for the 49ers in 2014 and 2015, beginning his career there when current Seattle offensive line coach Mike Solari worked or San Francisco.
+With Hunt out, Carroll said Marcus Martin, listed as a backup tackle, will play center against the Raiders.
+It’s not a new job for Martin.
+He started 21 games at center for the 49ers in 2014 and 2015, beginning his career there when current Seattle offensive-line coach Mike Solari worked for San Francisco.

-Martin may suddenly have a chance to make the roster due to injuries to the likes of Hunt, Jordan Simmons and Jamarco Jones, with Carroll calling him “an interesting case.’’
+Martin might suddenly have a chance to make the roster due to injuries to the likes of Hunt, Jordan Simmons and Jamarco Jones, with Carroll calling him “an interesting case.’’

 “He’s got a good background,’’ Carroll said.
 “He’s a real big body in there, I’m real anxious to see him play.
 I’ve been kind of on his butt all week to make this transition and take advantage of this opportunity with Joey being banged up.
 He’s going to play a lot in this game.”